FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/biography/1963-11-04-lena-zavaroni.md

 ---
 layout: post
-title: Biography &#124; Lena Zavaroni
+title: Media Based Biography &#124; Lena Zavaroni
-maintitle: Lena Zavaroni
+maintitle: Media Based Biography of Lena Zavaroni
 subtitle: The following Biography is based On the media coverage and the public comments made by Lena Zavaroni, her family and friends
 born: 1963-11-04
 died: 1999-10-01